 root@joe-NF61S-M2A:/home / joe # foo chfn [Pippo]: Pippot Stanza n° : 321 Phone Number Work : 132131 Home phone number : 122131 More [They foo!]: Are not foo!

-The usermod command modifies the user account, allows you to add a user to a group, to set a different home, of the account to expire on a date, to disable the account ... and more.
-Find all information on usermod in its manual page (launching "
+The usermod command modifies the user account, allows you to add a user to a group, to set a different home, to expire the account by setting a date, to disable the account… and more.
+Find all information on usermod in its manual page (launching “

 To delete a user account and related files is used instead userdel.
 The command does not return output, then the following monster also part of the file / etc / passwd that continene all users.